 The PCB design is complete and measures 15mm x 15mm...the same dimensions as the 120mAh LiPo battery.
 I decided against using a lithium coin cell because I did not think that it could be attached well enough to survive the expected treatment.
 The LiPo will be attached with two small leads and a micro JST connector.
 It will probably be glued to the component side of the PCB.
 A micro USB jack, for charging, and a small buzzer completes the module.

-At this point I have been able to program the PIC to configure the accelerometer to detect a free fall event and trigger an interrupt input on the PIC.
-The PIC will then use the buzzer to emit a series of beeps for a couple of seconds and then a short 100ms beep every 2 seconds for 5-10 seconds.
+At this point I have been able to program the PIC to configure the accelerometer to detect a free fall event, with appropriate delay, and trigger an interrupt input on the PIC.
+The PIC will then use the buzzer to emit a series of beeps for a couple of seconds and then a short 100ms beep every 2 seconds for 10 seconds.
 After that it goes to sleep and waits for another free fall event.
-After I play around with the prototype board for a while I will order PCBs.

 The PIC is using < 1µA during sleep mode.
-The LIS3DH is supposed to consume about 4µA when sampling at 10Hz.
+The LIS3DH is supposed to consume about 12µA when sampling at 25Hz.
 I figure that the 120mAh LiPo will need to be recharged about once per year.